Definitive Guide to Electric Car Batteries

 The battery in your electric car is designed for extended life.
 However, electric car batteries will slowly begin to lose the amount of energy they can store over time.
 This phenomenon is called “battery degradation” and can result in reduced energy capacity, range, power and overall efficiency.

 Unfortunately, battery degradation is not easy to predict.
 Not all brands perform the same, and every vehicle is different in how it is driven, charged and maintained.
-On the bright side, it’s not uncommon for modern EV batteries to last more than 10 years and some will go well beyond that before needing to be replaced.
+On the bright side, it’s not uncommon for modern electric car batteries to last more than 10 years and some will go well beyond that before needing to be replaced.

 As such, some automakers suggest limiting DCFC and not making it a primary source of charge.
 For instance, Kia Motors suggests, “Frequent use of DC Fast Charging can negatively impact battery performance and durability, and Kia recommends minimizing use of DC Fast Charging.”
 To learn more about charging, read our Definitive Guide to Electric Car Charging.

 Environmental factors, such as continued exposure to extreme temperatures, also will impact battery performance and may lead to degradation.
 In particular, batteries don’t perform very well when the temperature is below 20 degrees Fahrenheit.
 It’s a good rule of thumb to take your daily driving needs and double them if you live in a cold climate.
-Make sure any BEVs you’re considering have at least this amount of range – just to be safe.
+Make sure any electric cars you’re considering have at least this amount of range – just to be safe.

 Quantifying Battery Degradation